MSOG, Inc.

 Attend in Person or Virtually via Zoom

-Presented by Sindi Broussard Terrien
+Presented In-Person by Sindi Broussard Terrien

 Sindi Broussard Terrien is a research genealogist, specializing in Acadian and Cajun women.
-Her blog MyManyMothers.com features biographies of her many great-grandmothers.
-She recently published "Genealogy Fun While Developing New Genealogists" and "Fun with Genealogy Activity Book 1".
+Her blog My Many Mothers features biographies of her many great-grandmothers.
+She recently published Genealogy Fun While Developing New Genealogists and Fun with Genealogy Activity Book 1 which can be purchased on Amazon.com.
 She has written nine articles for the American-French Genealogical Society’s publication Je Me Souviens Magazine where she is an associate editor.
 Sindi Broussard Terrien received a certificate in genealogical research from Boston University.
 Her passion for genealogy spans over twenty years.

 SOMERSET PUBLIC LIBRARY